GuccioGucci/contented/README.md

 #### `combineIntoObject({ [...Keys]: [...Ts] })`

 `combineIntObject` is a convenience function that may be used every time there is the need of combining some known run-time types `Ts` into an object of known keys.
-In other words, instead of writing the following:
+In other words, instead of writing:

 ```typescript
 import { string, number, at, combine, coerceTo } from '@gucciogucci/contented';